What degree should I do to be a lawyer?

 - King’s College London

 Courses vary between universities, so do your research before you apply – most universities will give a course breakdown on their website so you can compare them easily.
-Notable differences will be entry requirements, module titles (what you’ll study), how you’re marked (exams and coursework – how many of each and how often), length of study, how many optional modules you’re allowed to choose and in what year you’re allowed to start choosing optional modules, and so on.
+Notable differences will be entry requirements, module titles (what you’ll study), how you’re marked (exams and coursework – how many of each and how often), how many years the law degree takes, how many optional modules you’re allowed to choose and in what year you’re allowed to start choosing optional modules, and so on.
 It’s worth noting that the Scottish universities above offer the Scottish law degree – to practise as a lawyer in England and Wales with a Scottish law degree, you need to complete the GDL conversion course.

 The benefits of doing a non-law degree